khanhpdt/scala-playground/src/main/scala/vn/khanhpdt/playgrounds/monads/README.md

 def compose[A, B, C](f: A => F[B], g: B => F[C]): A => F[C] = a => flatMap(f(a))(g)
 ```

-One typical and very common usage of vn.khanhpdt.playgrounds.monads in Scala is in for comprehension.
+One typical and very common usage of monads in Scala is in for comprehension.

 ## Terms